Qcode/SH-Server/README.md

 ### Installation

-Dependencies are managed with `yarn`.
+Dependencies are managed with [yarn](https://yarnpkg.com/).
 To install, clone the repo and then run `yarn install`

 ### Running

-To run the client, use the command `yarn run start`
+To run the server, use the command `yarn run start`

 ### Contributing